Mohammad Nazmur Rahman Emon

 Flood Rescue RobotDisaster ResponseRoboticsBangladeshRemote Control

-Why this project felt personal
+Why this one felt personal

 Design goal